 Uniform thickness is important.
 On the bone side of a rack of spares, you might find a flap of meat that folds over onto the bones.
 It is best to remove this as it will take longer to cook.
 The most important part of preparing the ribs, spares, or baby back, is to remove the membrane.
 This is a thin layer of tissue that covers the bones.
 The membrane prevents smoke and seasoning from reaching the meat and yields a tougher rib.

-To remove the membrane, us a dull knife or another flat object.
-Starting at the end of the rack, lift the membrane away from the bone until you have enough to grip on to.
-Using a paper towel, grab the membrane, and pull away from the bones.
+To remove the membrane, use a dull knife or another flat object.
+Starting at the end of the rack, lift the membrane away from the bone until you have enough to grip onto.
+Using a paper towel, grab the membrane, and pull it away from the bones.
 If you are lucky, it will come off in one piece.
 Otherwise, continue working its way until all of the membrane is removed.
 With a little practice, you can do this quickly and easily.